fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

   - Angular is a framework and gives you everything.
   - *React is a library* and lets you use any tools you want from outside.
 - React Everywhere
-  - React native
+  - React Native
-  - React desktop, React 360 (VR)
+  - React Desktop and React 360 (VR)

 ## Create React App